tus/tusd/README.md

 ### Can I run tusd behind a reverse proxy?

 Yes, it is absolutely possible to do so.
-Firstly, you should execute the tusd binary using the `-behind-proxy` flag indicating it to pay attention to special headers which are only relevent when used in conjunction with a proxy.
-Furthermore, there are addtional details which should be kept in mind, depending on the used software:
+Firstly, you should execute the tusd binary using the `-behind-proxy` flag indicating it to pay attention to special headers which are only relevant when used in conjunction with a proxy.
+Furthermore, there are additional details which should be kept in mind, depending on the used software:

 - *Disable request buffering.* Nginx, for example, reads the entire incoming HTTP request, including its body, before sending it to the backend, by default.
 This behavior defeats the purpose of resumability where an upload is processed while it's being transfered.
 Therefore, such as feature should be disabled.